Best Online Degrees in: Real Estate Agent

 Graduates holding a bachelor’s degree in real estate should be able to find an entry-level position as a real estate agent or broker after earning their state license.
 Both agents and brokers are responsible for helping clients buy, sell, or rent property, the only difference is that brokers are licensed to manage their own property.
 Brokers and agents are called upon to work long and irregular hours that can include nights and weekends, though most have the ability to make their own schedules.

-Brokers and agents must also be highly self-motivated because according to the U.S. Bureau of Labor Statistics, approximately 57% of all real estate brokers and sales agents were self-employed in 2010.
-The BLS also states that the median annual wage of real estate brokers was $54,910, in 2010, while the median annual wage of sales agents was significantly lower at $40,030.
+Brokers and agents must also be highly self-motivated because according to the U.S. Bureau of Labor Statistics, approximately 57% of all real estate brokers and sales agents are self-employed.
+The BLS also states that the median annual wage of real estate brokers was $54,910, while the median annual wage of sales agents was significantly lower at $40,030.
 However, it is important to keep in mind that your job prospects and earnings will depend on your employer (if any), clients, and the state of the economy.